redeyed-archive/srd-api/README.md

 `import { SpellAPI } from '@evilmonkeyinc/srd-api';`

+## ConditionAPI

+You can access the ConditionAPI functions using the default client `srdClient.conditions` or by creating a new instance of the ConditionAPI `const conditionAPI = new ConditionAPI();`

+The following functions are available in the ConditionAPI

+### get
+Gets the named condition.

+### list
+Gets all the available conditions in the collection.

+### Condition

+The `Condition` object returned by the `ConditionAPI` is detailed further [here](docs/Condition.md)

+## LanguageAPI

+You can access the LanguageAPI functions using the default client `srdClient.languages` or by creating a new instance of the LanguageAPI `const languageAPI = new LanguageAPI();`

+### get
+Gets the named language.

+### list
+Gets all the available language in the collection.

+### query
+Query the available languages in the collection.

+You can state one or more of the following filters:

+- types: one or more LanguageType that the language may use.
+- scripts: one or more ScriptType that the language may use.

+### Language

+The `Language` object returned by the `LanguageAPI` is detailed further [here](docs/Language.md)

 ## SpellAPI

 You can access the SpellAPI functions using the default client `srdClient.spells` or by creating a new instance of the SpellAPI `const spellAPI = new SpellAPI();`